Rohail30/SimplySorted-App/README.md

 ## Getting Started

 1. **Installation:**
-   - Clone the repository: `git clone <repository-url>`
+   - Clone the repository: `git clone https://github.com/Rohail30/SimplySorted-App.git`

+2. **Setup:**
    - Navigate to the project directory: `cd simplySorted`

-2. **Setup:**
+   - Navigate to the server directory: `cd Server`
    - Install dependencies: `npm install`

-3. **Launch the Application:**
+   - Start the server: `npm run start`
+   - Navigate to the project directory: `cd..`
+   - Navigate to the frontend directory: `cd frontend`
+   - Install dependencies: `npm install`
-   - Start the application: `npm start`
+   - Start the application: `npm run dev`

-4. **Access the Application:**
+3. **Access the Application:**
-   - Open your browser and go to `http://localhost:3000`
+   - Open your browser and go to `http://localhost:5137`
-   - Create an account and begin organizing your tasks.

 ---